CLEAR-AI-ML-for-shipping-data/database/README.md

 ## How to split database into years or any other way
 1) change the path to db staorage for example from  `POSTGRES_DATA_DIR=./psql_data` to `POSTGRES_DATA_DIR=./psql_data_2025` in .env file
+    - needs to be done before the docker-compose is started
 2) change database name for example from `POSTGRES_DB=gis`to `POSTGRES_DB=ais_2025`, postgress can have multiple databases.
 Inorder to be able to move the db data and use it in another location, use Option 1 Other options like pg_basebackup and rsync exist but they are more complicated to manage and sync.